LucasBorza/network-notebook/Documentation/BGP.md

 Router(config-router-stmp)# **timers 30 300**
 Router(config-router-stmp)# **exit-peer-session**

 The **BGP-All** template holds the timers configuration line we want to apply to all peers.
-Next we\'ll create separate IBGP and EBGP templates, both of which will inherit parameters from the **BGP-All** template using the inherit peer-session command.
+Next we'll create separate IBGP and EBGP templates, both of which will inherit parameters from the **BGP-All** template using the inherit peer-session command.

 ![peertemplates2.png](/Images/BGP/peertemplates2.png)